|

 I will hand apply and hand buff the entire airplane once or

-sometimes twice per year using either of the above Marine Quality liquid waxes.
+sometimes twice per year using either of the above Marine Quality liquid waxes but now will begin using TR-3.

 Another wax/polishing product that comes highly recommended